WAGSachinthani/WAGSachinthani/README.md

-# Hi there 👋, I'm W.A.G.
-Sachinthani
+# Hi there 👋, I'm Gimhani Sachinthani

 ## About Me